-What will you do if something did not go as planned?
+What would you do if something did not go as planned?

-In most instances—especially when I make travel plans—I usually don’t make back-up plans or “plan B.” I make it a point to stick to the original because for me it is always better.
-Thus, tendency is, when the original plan did not push through, I am left with no choice but to make new plans—it could be new destination or new itinerary.
+In most instances—especially in making travel plans—I usually don’t have back-up plans or “plan B.” I make it a point to stick to the original because it is always better.
+Thus, tendency is, when the original plan did not push through, I am left with no choice but to start from scratch again.
 I know every traveler experiences the same thing.
-Sometimes, due to unforeseen events, we entirely alter our plans to answer the demands of a more pressing situation.
+Sometimes, due to unforeseen events, we entirely alter our plans because more pressing situation demands urgent attention.

 Sea Lion Show

-There are six sea lions in Ocean Park.
-During my visit, Icy and Yeny were among those who performed.
-These lovely creatures brought nothing but bliss to me as I joined the kids clapping and yelling at numerous times.
-Icy and Yeny showed us how they twist their bodies, and how they mimic the actions of their trainers.
-They danced, too.
+Ocean Park is taking care of six sea lions.
+When I was there, Icy and Yeny were among those who performed.
+They showed us how they contort their bodies and mimic the movements of their trainers.
+These lovely creatures brought nothing but bliss to me as I joined the kids clapping and yelling numerous times.

 Who says only human can perform a spa treatment?
 Fishes can do the same.
 They are called the “Doctor Fish.”

-Most beach goers hate jellies.
-Jellies (jelly fishes) secrete liquids that cause itchiness and irritation to our skin.
-Hence, when jellies penetrate the sea, we tend to get away from them or worst, we leave the water.
-In Ocean Park, I started to adore them; they turn enchanting as they dance with the tune of sparkling lights.
+Beach bummers certainly hate jellyfishes.
+They secrete liquids that cause itchiness and irritation to our skin.
+Hence, when we see their kind in the sea, we tend to get away from them or leave the beach.
+Unless, they are non-stinging like the ones at Sohoton lagoon in Siargao.
+In Ocean Park, I began adoring them.
+They looked enchanting as they danced with the music and sparkling lights.

-Those who want to see our wealthy marine and aquatic resources but are aquaphobic, Manila Ocean Park is the right place to cope up with what you’re missing for being afraid to explore our seas.
-Although it’s not exactly as rich as the marine life in the sea, at least, you would be acquainted with them and be cognizant with their existence.
-And I hope later on, you will be encouraged to join the list of enthusiasts who reconnoitre our seas and defend the lives of defenseless creatures from fierce hands of humans.
+Those who want to experience our wealthy marine and aquatic resources but are aquaphobic, Manila Ocean Park is the right place to cope up with what you’re missing for being not too adventurous enough in exploring our seas.
+Although it’s not exactly as rich as the marine life, at least, you would be acquainted with them and be cognizant of their existence.
+Later on, you might be encouraged too in joining the list of enthusiasts who protect the lives of defenseless creatures from the fierce hands of humans.

-This under the sea experience has superseded my supposedly frustrated day to something precious, which could have been different if I have pursued my first plan.
-Though born out of frustration, I consider this adventure as the best thing happened in my entire week.
-What I had planned for might not work the way I perceived it, but I learned to transport my energy—which was supposed to be for those ruined plans—to something valuable.
+This under the sea experience has superseded my supposedly frustrated day to something precious, which could have been different if I had pursued my first plan.
+Though born out of frustration, I consider this visit as the best thing happened in my entire week.
+What I had previously planned didn’t work the way I perceived it, but I learned to transport my energy to something valuable.
 Visiting Manila Ocean Park was no another ordinary day; it was the day I discerned that I shall protect our marine and aquatic resources from harm.
-And it starts with this blog.
+And I am starting it through this post.